DataBiosphere/data-portal/content/guides/userguides/terra-export.md

 On this screen, we want to select a single file from the data that we exported and find the MD5 checksum of that file.
-Make sure that the *Process single workflow from files* radio button is selected (so that we only checksum a single file) and then select the file you want to checksum by clicking on the *Attribute* text field in the row with the *inputFile* variable.
-(It's higlighted with a red box in the screenshot above.)
+Make sure that the *Process single workflow from files* radio button is selected (so that we only calculate the checksum of a single file) and then select the file you want to checksum by clicking on the *Attribute* text field in the row with the *inputFile* variable.
+(It is highlighted with a red box in the screenshot above.)

 Select any attribute pointing to a file.
-Once you're done, click *Save*.
-You'll see a blue *Run Analysis* button pop up.
+Once you are done, click *Save*.
+You will see a blue *Run Analysis* button pop up.
 Click that one, and confirm your input when prompted.
-Terra's running the workflow now - walk away for a few minutes, grab a coffee, stretch.
+Terra is now running the workflow - take a break for a few minutes, grab a coffee, stretch.
 You deserve it.

 When you come back, refresh the page.
 Hopefully, your workflow will be done running.
-If it is, you'll seem something like this:
+If it is, you will seem something like this:

 ![Terra workflow done running](_images/terra-workflow_done.png)